cloudfoundry/docs-dev-guide/services/managing-services.html.md

 ## <a id='use'></a>Using Bound Services ##

-Once you have a service instance created and bound to your application, you will need to configure the application to dynamically fetch the credentials for your service.
+Once you have a service instance created and bound to your application, you need to configure the application to dynamically fetch the credentials for your service.
 These credentials are stored in the